Lotud: Gayang Tinompusuan

-Gayang Tinompusuan, or Tenumpasuan, in I.H.N.
-Evans' book, is type of sword that is derived from the talwar, a sword originating outside Borneo.
+Gayang Tinompusuan or Tenumpasuan, in I.H.N.
+Evans' book, is a type of sword that is derived from the talwar, a sword originating outside Borneo.
 The talwar was often traded by traders from Brunei who came to Sabah.
-The talwar is a sword that originated in the Indian subcontinent, and the art of designing this sword is said to have originated from the Turkic peoples of Central Asia in the 1200s or 13th century and began to take its final form around the 1500s.
+The talwar is a sword that originated in the Indian subcontinent, and the art of designing this sword is said to have originated from the Turkic peoples of Central Asia in the 1200s, or 13th century, and began to take its final form around the 1500s.
 This sword probably first became known in Southeast Asia around the same time, which is in the 1500s, brought by Indian, Arab, Persian and Turkish traders.
 They exchanged goods with various indigenous tribes, connecting inland regions to the coast through trade relations.
-Tomé Pires, in his book "Suma Oriental que trata do Mar Roxo até aos Chins (Summa of the East, from the Red Sea up to the Chinese)", written between 1512 and 1515, confirmed that, around the same time, all the trading ports in Southeast Asia had many Persian, Turkish, Arab and Indian traders.
-Different from other Dusun tribes, the Lotud tribe has replaced the original scabbard with one carved with a floral motif typical of the Lotud tribe.
+Tomé Pires, in his book Suma Oriental que trata do Mar Roxo até aos Chins ("Summa of the East, from the Red Sea up to the Chinese"), written between 1512 and 1515, confirmed that, around the same time, all the trading ports in Southeast Asia had many Persian, Turkish, Arab and Indian traders.
+Different from other Dusun tribes, the Lotud tribe has replaced the original scabbard to their version that is adorned with intricate floral carving typical of the Lotud tribe.
 At the end of the scabbard is a carving resembling a scorpion's tail and is adorned with human hair from headhunting activities.

 The Lotud Dusun has long been known as a strong tribe.
-When the Iranun tribe migrating from Mindanao to Sabah in the late 1700s, they established their colony on the coasts of Sabah, with one of their main settlements in the Tuaran area.
-The Iranun tribe at that time was ruled by Sultan Si Mirantou.
-Due to the Iranun doing illegal activities that threatened the safety of the Lotud in their daily lives, the Lotud attacked the Iranun settlement, forcing Sultan Si Mirantou and his people to migrate to Tempasuk.
-The Bajau Samah who came to Tuaran was able to assimilate well with the Lotud, so there were few conflicts between the two.
-The Lotud also fought many wars against other Dusun tribes such as the Tangara' Dusun, Tagahas Dusun, Bundu Dusun, Liwan Dusun, Tobilung Dusun and Rungus.
-In these wars, the Tinompusuan became one of the weapons that were used by the Lotud Dusun in fighting their enemies in ancient times.
+When the Iranun tribe migrated from Mindanao to Sabah in the late 1700s, they established their colony on the coasts of Sabah, with one of their main settlements in the Tuaran area.
+The Iranun tribe at that time was ruled by "Sultan Si Mirantou".
+Due to the Iranun doing illegal activities that threatened the safety of the Lotud in their daily lives, the Lotud attacked their settlements, forcing Sultan Si Mirantou and his people to migrate to Tempasuk.
+The Bajau who came to Tuaran were able to assimilate well with the Lotud, so there were few conflicts between the two.
+The Lotud also fought many wars against other Dusun tribes such as the Tangara, the Tagahas, the Bundu, the Liwan, the Tobilung and the Rungus.
+In the wars, the Tinompusuan sword became one of the weapons that were used by the Lotud Dusun in battles against their enemies in ancient times.
 One of the notes about this weapon is in the book of I.H.N.
-Evans, related to the headhunting ritual in the Tuaran area, which he called "Domali", a ritual carried out when the heroes returned from war or headhunting with the success of bringing the head of the enemy.
+Evans, which pertains to a headhunting ritual in the Tuaran area, which he called "Domali", a ritual carried out when warriors returned from war or headhunting with having taken an enemy head.
 Evans explains a part of the ritual as follows: